 Kochi has been a port since the mid-1300s when a massive flood carved out its harbor and opened it up to merchants from Arabia, China, and Europe.

 I spent one day exploring the Fort Kochi region and have put together this one-day guide of the 3 Best Places To Visit In Kochi to help you plan your trip!

-Arriving by plane to Kochi International is the easiest and most convenient option to begin your adventures in Kochi.
+Arriving by plane at Kochi International Airport is the easiest and most convenient option to begin your adventures in Kochi.

-I search and book all of my flights on Skyscanner.com which is the best online flight directory to find the cheapest and most convenient flights in India.
+I search and book all of my flights on Skyscanner which is the best online flight directory to find the cheapest and most convenient flights in India.

 GETTING AROUND KOCHI

-One of the best ways to get around in order to visit all of the Kochi points of interest is by tuk-tuk.
+One of the best ways to get around in order to check out all of the best places to visit in Kochi is by tuk-tuk.

 The minimum cost for a tuk-tuk ride is 30 rupees for up to 2km and for a 5km ride, the cost is around 100 rupees.

 Another great way to get around to see all the best places in Kochi is by making use of the local ferries that frequent the waterways in the region.

 Local ferries cost no more than 5 rupees per ride.